Versatile Recompression-Aware Perceptual Image Super-Resolution: Versatile Recompression-Aware Perceptual Super-resolution

 \subsubsection{Slightly Compressed Image for Supervision}

 By default, perceptual SR training is supervised against the clean image $X$.
-However, we empirically find that this leads to unstable training and suboptimal performance, likely because the clean image is too far from the best image a codec can produce.
+However, we empirically find that this leads to unstable training and suboptimal performance, likely because the clean image is too far from the reconstruction space of a practical codec.
 Therefore, we propose to train the compression-aware SR model using a slightly compressed image.
-More specifically, we process $X$ with our simulator using a configuration $c'$ that compresses $X$ slightly, where $c'$'s bpp is set as the target quantization parameter $q-10$:
+Specifically, we process $X$ with our simulator using a configuration $c'$ that corresponds to a slightly stronger compression setting (e.g., $q-10$):